cis198-2016s/slides/00/content.md

 - Not available by default!
 - Run `cargo install cargo-check` to install it
 - Functionally the same as `cargo build`, but doesn't actually generate any code
     - Faster!

 ---
-## HW00: Installation
+## HW00: Hello Cargo & Hello Rust

-- Due 1/25.
+- Due Monday, 2016-01-25, 11:59pm.
 - Install `multirust`: manages installations of multiple versions of Rust.
     - Similar to `rvm`, `virtualenv`.
     - Linux, OS X, Windows (MSYS2)
-- Install 1.5 now if you want (updating is easy).
+- Install 1.5 now if you want (updating is easy: `multirust update stable`).
     - 1.6 comes out tomorrow!
 - Submitting with Classroom for GitHub is as easy as ~~pie~~ pushing to your private repo.

 ---
 ## HW01: Finger Exercises

-- Due 1/27.
+- Due Wednesday, 2016-01-27, 11:59pm.
-- Get to know Rust with some easy exercises.
+- Introduction to Rust with "finger exercises".
+Use this lecture as a resource!
     - Sieve of Eratosthenes, Tower of Hanoi

 ---
 ## Next Time ##